-PROJECT DELIVERY COSTS
+ACTIVITY DELIVERY COSTS

-Project delivery costs are expenses incurred by a subrecipient while implementing and carrying out eligible CDBG-DR activities.
-Project delivery costs are capped at 15% of the overall project budget under the RCIP.
-Examples of project delivery costs include fees to complete a single audit, costs incurred in the completion of the project environmental clearance, publication of newspaper advertisements/public notices, and grant management services.
-Upon review and approval of a statement/explanation from a subrecipient justifying the need and cost reasonableness for additional project delivery costs, OCD may fund project delivery costs exceeding the "Grant Management Cap Amount" specified in the table below.
+Activity delivery costs are expenses incurred by a subrecipient while implementing and carrying out eligible CDBG-DR activities.
+Activity delivery costs are capped at 15% of the overall project budget under the RCIP.
+Examples of activity delivery costs include fees to complete a single audit, costs incurred in the completion of the project environmental clearance, publication of newspaper advertisements/public notices, and grant management services.
+Upon review and approval of a statement/explanation from a subrecipient justifying the need and cost reasonableness for additional activity delivery costs, LOCD-DR may fund activity delivery costs exceeding this cap.